 The figure - 1 showed the land holding pattern of the sample farmers of the study area.
 It was found that the majority of the flood irrigated farmers (57.50 per cent) had medium level of land holdings ranging between 2 and 10 hectares, in contrary marginal (41.88 per cent) and small (46.25 per cent) land holdings were found to be high in case of drip irrigated farmers.
 It is important to note that only one farmer having more than 10 hectares of land had adopted drip irrigation.
 The percentage of sample flood irrigated farmers with marginal and small holdings were very low and is about 7.50 per cent and 16.25 per cent respectively.
 During the field survey, it was found that availability of subsidy for marginal and small farmers in micro irrigation adoption, plays a vital role in adoption of drip irrigation by marginal and small farmers.
 Medium and large farmers were given with less subsidy for adopting micro irrigation and hence they were very low in drip irrigation adoption.
 It is clear that number of small and marginal farmers have adopted drip irrigation is comparatively higher than large and medium farmers because of availability of subsidy.

 Factors influencing the adoption of drip irrigation by farmers in the study area

 The factors that are responsible for adoption of drip irrigation by sample famers in the study area are presented below

-Table – 2.
-Factors influencing the farmer’s adoption of drip irrigation